getgort/gort-guide/guide/source/sections/dynamic-command-configuration.rst

 .. .. code:: shell

-..     $ cogctl bundle config delete pingdom
+..     $ gort bundle config delete pingdom
 ..
 Deleted 'base' layer for bundle 'pingdom'
-..     $ cogctl bundle config delete pingdom channel/ops
+..     $ gort bundle config delete pingdom channel/ops
 ..
 Deleted 'channel/ops' layer for bundle 'pingdom'

 ..
 (As before, not specifying a layer defaults to operating on the ``base``